 This is WEEKEND EDITION from NPR News.
-I'm Linda Wertheimer.
+I'm Scott Simon.
+Time for sports.

 Fresh Air Weekend highlights some of the best interviews and reviews from past weeks, and new program elements specially paced for weekends.
 Our weekend show emphasizes interviews with writers, filmmakers, actors, and musicians, and often includes excerpts from live in-studio concerts.
 This week: